Kaleidoscope Glasses : The Inventor's Journal

 What does it mean to invent something?
 It means a million coincidences and an innumerable series of miracles have taken place resulting in a spark with enough force to catch fire in the heart with the right amount of time and space and desire to actually bring a new idea into existence.

 In December, 2011 an idea came in this precise sequence and relevance, and resonance, and nothing at the time was more important than unravelling this vision.
-I called it Future Eyes and they were meant to be glasses for time travel* - they would later be called Kaleidoscope Glasses, but to me they were much more.
-The glasses became my art and building a philosophy and social mission for them became my work.
+I called it Future Eyes and they were meant to be glasses for time travel* - they would later be called Kaleidoscope Glasses, but to me they were much more, Crystal Vision.
+This multidimensional way of seeing became my art and building a philosophy and social mission around it became my work.

 * Explain what is meant by "time travel" and the redefining of this term as a measure of motion and how one can speed up or slow down their own voyage through time by increasing or decreasing their levels of awareness.
 More on this in chapter 8 (Time Travel)